tarasowski/backend/dynamodb/000_database_introduction.md

 ![Example](./images/super-sub.png)

 **Desc:** `isGradStudent` the value can be true or false.
 The value tells us which of the relationships path follow in order to get information about that specific student.
-Also note that each of the stubtypes undergrad and grad contains attributs that apply to that specific type of student.
+Also note that each of the stubtypes undergrad and grad contains attributes that apply to that specific type of student.
 Remember when the subtype is a specific type of supertype, then the subtype inherits all the attributs of the supertype.
 We use `StudentID` in order to link supertype to the subtypes.

 We are using here the circular symbol